timothy-taylor/bvwtgt-v3-client-astro/README.md

-a copy of my person website in astro to test it out
+testing out astro with a copy of my personal site